-Our systematic review was limited to formats that allow two-way communication, where there are two "communicators" who issue and receive information (Bowater and Yeoman, 2012).
-Two-way communication can take many forms, but for the purpose of this review we accepted anything from face-to-face dialogues, to communication composed through posts and comments in social media.
-These formats include: social media, educational programmes, discussion forums (collaborative encounters where experts work closely with affected communities; Whatmore and Landström, 2011), serious games (those which exceed mere entertainment purposes and also intend to educate; Abt, 2002), and citizen science projects, which can be described as "collaborative research that involves members of the general public (or citizens), and which actively involves

-- 15 them collecting, generating, and analysing data" (Illingworth & Allen, 2016, pp. 5-12).
-This list of formats was informed by an initial literature review of the field (Amri et al., 2016; Aubert et al., 2015; Fohringer et al., 2015; Gravina et al., 2016; Mani et al., 2016; McCormick, 2012; Pennington et al., 2015; Salvati et al., 2016; Whatmore and Landström, 2011), and in discussion with stakeholders in urban risk management, namely Association of Greater Manchester Authorities (AGMA).
-The initial literature review also revealed that the search strategy had to account for terminological synonyms and alternative - 20 denominations.
+- 10 receive information (Bowater and Yeoman, 2012).
+These formats include: social media, educational programmes, discussion forums (collaborative encounters where experts work closely with affected communities; Whatmore and Landström, 2011), serious games (those which exceed mere entertainment purposes and also intend to educate; Abt, 2002), and citizen science projects, which can be described as "collaborative research that involves members of the general public (or citizens), and which actively involves them collecting, generating, and analysing data" (Illingworth & Allen, 2016, pp. 5-12).
+This list of formats - 15 was informed by an initial literature review of the field (Amri et al., 2016; Aubert et al., 2015; Fohringer et al., 2015; Gravina et al., 2016; Mani et al., 2016; McCormick, 2012; Pennington et al., 2015; Salvati et al., 2016; Whatmore and Landström, 2011), and in discussion with stakeholders in urban risk management, namely Association of Greater Manchester Authorities (AGMA).
+The initial literature review also revealed that the search strategy had to account for terminological synonyms and alternative denominations.
 For example, "flood" is often used interchangeably with "inundation".
-Finally, the literature review elucidated that other terms had to be considered together with "communication", such as: engagement, participation, knowledge, and education.
+Finally, the literature review - 20 elucidated that other terms had to be considered together with "communication", such as: engagement, participation, knowledge, and education.
 Search keywords were linked using the Boolean operators AND/OR, and search was programmed to retrieve articles containing these search terms in the title, abstract, and keyword sections.

-2.2 Article inclusion criteria
+3.2 Article inclusion criteria

-Not all the articles retrieved in these searches were relevant and thus a set of seven inclusion criteria was designed (Figure 1, box 4):
+Not all the articles retrieved in these searches were relevant and thus a set of seven inclusion criteria were designed (Figure 1, box 5):

-- Criterion 1 (Two-way communication) was designed to include only articles addressing two-way communication.
-For example, articles dealing with flyers and leaflets in mailboxes as educational propaganda were retrieved under the term "educational programmes", but these formats do not permit interaction between experts and non-experts. - Criterion 2 (Citizen-focused) ensured that articles were only included where they explained how the communication process impacted the citizen.
-For example, explaining how participants became more aware of a risk or how their input was incorporated into policy.
-Articles dealing with data mining, in which users do not realize that their data was being taking into consideration were discarded. - Criterion 3 (Flooding and/or pollution) was included so that only articles dealing with flooding and air pollution were selected.
+- Criterion 1 was designed to include only articles addressing two-way communication.
+For example, articles dealing with flyers and leaflets in mailboxes as educational propaganda were retrieved under the term "educational programmes", but these formats do not permit interaction between experts and non-experts. - Criterion 2 ensured that articles were only included where they explained how the communication process impacted the citizen.
+The articles could highlight, for example, how the participant became more aware of a risk, or how their input was incorporated into policy.
+Articles dealing with data mining, in which the user does not realize that their data was being taking into consideration were discarded. - Criterion 3 was included so that only articles dealing with flooding and air pollution were selected.
 Sometimes, other types of pollution, such as water pollution, came up.
-Additionally, HIV prevention campaigns were retrieved under the category "contamination" (terminological synonym of pollution) although they were not relevant for our study. - 15

-• Criterion 4 (Duplicated articles) removed duplicate articles.
-Some of the articles came up under two different communication formats when these were used simultaneously, and had to be removed from the secondary category.

-- Criterion 5 (Peer reviewed) assessed whether the article was published in academic and peer-reviewed literature. - Criterion 6 (Accessible) was related to accessibility, and how the articles had to be either open access, available through the Manchester Metropolitan University library, or fully and freely accessible through Researchgate by via author elective uploads. - Criterion 7 (English) ensured that only articles written in English were considered.
+Additionally, HIV prevention campaigns were retrieved under the category "contamination" (terminological synonym of pollution) although they were not relevant for our study. - Criterion 4 removed duplicate articles.
+Some of the articles came up under two different communication formats when these were used simultaneously, and had to be removed from the secondary category. - Criterion 5 assessed whether the article was published in academic and peer-reviewed literature. - Criterion 6 was related to accessibility, and how the articles had to be either open access, available through the Manchester Metropolitan University library, or fully and freely accessible through Researchgate by via author ellective uploads. - Criterion 7 ensured that only articles written in English were considered.

-2.3 Coding the articles
+3.3 Coding the articles